staircase-dev/staircase/docs/user_guide/dates.rst

 * :meth:`staircase.Stairs.where`
 * :meth:`staircase.Stairs.slice`

+String representations of timestamps can also be used as arguments for :meth:`staircase.Stairs.clip`, :meth:`staircase.Stairs.mask` and :meth:`staircase.Stairs.where`.

 Note that when using datetime domains an integral calculation will be a timedelta:

 .. ipython:: python